 In the classroom setting, learning the different kinds of pronouns in the English language can leave students confused and wondering what is a possessive pronoun.
 There are so many different kinds of possessive pronouns, it can take a lot of effort to memorize them and to distinguish which ones are which.
-The best way to memorize possessive pronouns is to not just learn which ones they are, but to learn how they function and what they mean.
-Below is information about the definition of possessive pronouns, examples of what is a possessive pronoun, and practice exercises to help you determine which pronouns are possessive.
+An effective way to learn about possessive pronouns is to learn how they function and what they mean, not just learn which words are possessive pronouns.

 Possessive pronouns are, in short, exactly that: they are the pronouns that help us show possession in the English language.
 Usually to show possession, we have two options that are grammatically correct.
 First, we can use an apostrophe and an s: